mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 ![Ishmael Angaluuk Hope and George Neely, Mila Neely, and Sol Neely in the Raven Bioregion](images/CarTurkeyTurkey.PNG "[Ishmael Angaluuk Hope and George Neely, Mila Neely, and Sol Neely in the Raven Bioregion")

-The sound of Sol's voice in the video begins with the image of the smiling face of his friend Wim Laven listening to him, regarding him, awaiting his revelation, his "me voici".
-We still have much to learn from hearing the teaching of Sol Neely.
+The sound of Sol's speech in the video begins with the smiling face of his friend Wim Laven listening to him, regarding him, awaiting his revelation, his "me voici".
+We still have much to hear in the teaching of Sol Neely.

 In a 2016 paper, our great friend, whom Eric Garrett describes as a father, a husband, a son, a teacher, an activist, and a great Levinas scholar, Sol Neely asked us to allow the writings of Emmanuel Levinas to  become inspired by indigenous thought so that we could learn to take ethical responsibility by becoming attuned to "the utterance itself of ancestry and place by which the noise and sounds of nature are at last heard through an inspired eco-phenomenology."